- Exporters and Importers are liable to complete their customs documentation

 A shipping line or agent must be registered with Customs in order for them to operate their services within the country..

-As part of this registration, the shipping line has a responsibility to Customs to ensure that none of the goods are released to the customer (in the case of imports) or shipped on board any vessel (in the case of exports) without getting the release from customs which maybe in a manual or electronic format..
+The shipping line has a responsibility to Customs to ensure that none of the goods are released to the customer (in the case of imports) or shipped on board any vessel (in the case of exports) without getting the authorised release from customs which maybe in a manual or electronic format..

-So what is the shipping line checking for and what do they check against..!!
+What should the shipping line check and what should they check against..!!

-In my article about “What is a Bill of Lading“, I wrote that a bill of lading has 3 basic purposes or roles..
+As you know, a bill of lading has 3 basic functions or roles..

 - Evidence of Contract of Carriage